*This post was originally published on February 27, 2017, and has been updated.*

 And third, I’m aware that right now is a hard time to be in the retail fabric business, especially brick-and-mortar, but online as well.
 Competition is fierce and Amazon is even fiercer.
 Making a living selling fabric is hard and many shop owners feel resentful that fabric companies have what seems to be a low bar when it comes to determining who can open a wholesale account.

-In a recent podcast interview I asked Mickey Krueger, the president of Windham fabrics, about why Windham sells to Etsy shops and Fabric.com along with local quilt shops (listen to that interview here).
+In a podcast interview a few years ago I asked Mickey Krueger, the president of Windham fabrics, about why Windham sells to Etsy shops and Fabric.com along with local quilt shops (listen to that interview here).
 “The barrier is low.
 I’ve got fabric on the shelf and if you want it I’m going to ship it to you,” he said.
 “We have a low minimum so as long as you meet the low minimum we’re cool.
 We do want to know you’re a legitimate business so if you’ve got a tax ID number we’re cool.
 And if you’ve met those two thresholds we’ll ship you fabric.”

 Gathering this information in one place and offering access to it isn’t going to change the reality of today’s retail environment and becoming a successful manufacturer or retail store requires a lot more than digging up the basic information needed to buy fabric wholesale.
 As Mickey said, “The world is changing…The internet is here today and it’s not going away.
 If we refuse to sell to an Etsy store with the thought of saving the brick-and-mortar store well, we’re not going to be able to make that happen.
 It’s not a reality for anyone.”

-I hope this list is helpful to Heather and to you in whatever endeavor you’re undertaking that might be made better if you could buy quilting fabric wholesale.
+In any case, I hope this list is helpful to Heather and to you in whatever endeavor you’re undertaking that might be made better if you could buy quilting fabric wholesale.